jounihuo/P3-BehavioralCloning/README.md

 ![alt text](https://github.com/jounihuo/P3-BehavioralCloning/blob/master/nn.jpg "Model")

 The model consist of two-dimensional convolutions (blue), max pooling layers (orange), dropout layers (purple), dense layer (green) and a single linear output (red).
 In the first three convolution layers the batches are also normalized.
 The full description of the model and dimensions is shown in the table below.
+Exponential Linear Units (ELUs) are used after each convolution to introduce nonlinearities.
+Model is based on the Cifar example that can be found from [here](http://machinelearningmastery.com/object-recognition-convolutional-neural-networks-keras-deep-learning-library/) .

 Layer (type)    |   Output Shape      |    Param #  |   Connected to |